ThomasAFink/triple_witching_day_trading_probabilities/README.md

 # Triple Witching Day Trading Probabilities

-This Jupyter Notebook code provides a comprehensive analysis of the S&P 500 Index returns following the Triple Witching Days (TWD) since 1990.
+This notebook provides a comprehensive analysis of the S&P 500 Index returns following the Triple Witching Days (TWD) since 1990.

 ### What is Triple Witching?